testomatio/docs/src/content/docs/integrations/continuous-integration/bamboo.md

 ---
 title: Atlassian Bamboo
-description: Explore how to integrate continuous testing into your CI/CD pipeline using Testomat.io.
-This guide explains the setup process for Continuous Integration (CI), allowing users to connect their test management tool with popular CI tools like Jenkins, GitLab, and more.
-Learn how to automate test runs, manage reports, and streamline your testing workflows within a CI environment for effective test tracking and execution.
+description: This guide explains integrating Atlassian Bamboo with Testomat.io for continuous integration.
+It includes configuring Bamboo plans, setting environment variables, and running tests with the CodeceptJS framework.
+Steps to connect Bamboo to Testomat.io via API keys and enable reporting are also provided.
 type: article
 url: https://docs.testomat.io/integrations/continuous-integration/bamboo
 head: